 East Bay Agency for Children offers the following programs for impacted children and youth.

-Called Counseling Enriched and Intensive Counseling Enriched, these dual educational and therapeutic classrooms enable children to learn techniques for self-regulating their emotions and behavior while receiving academic instruction.
-An EBAC behavioral health therapist works with each child based upon their individualized treatment plan.
+Intensive Counseling Enriched classrooms are dual educational and therapeutic classrooms that enable children to learn techniques for self-regulating their emotions and behavior while receiving academic instruction.
+An EBAC behavioral health therapist works with each child to achieve goals based upon his or her individualized treatment plan.
 Behavioral coaches shadow the children all day long in the classroom providing real-time intervention and affirmation to support positive behavioral changes and self-regulation.

 Therapeutic Nursery School

 The Therapeutic Nursery School provides early childhood education and comprehensive behavioral health services for up to 21 children ages 2 to 6 who need additional support with social, emotional and learning difficulties.
 Children are referred to the program if their behaviors make it difficult for them to succeed in their current preschool or day care settings.
 They may have difficulties with aggression and disruptive behaviors, experience sadness and fearfulness, or have had family difficulties.
 Team work with the parents, guardians and community support is an essential component of our comprehensive program.

 Working with our mental health clinicians and aides, the children develop their individual strengths and practice their social skills, learning to be part of a cooperative group.
 The children also experience group therapy, individual therapy and family therapy.
 Clinical staff meet with families frequently to provide support for the children’s progress at home, school and in the community.

 Youth Justice Services